-- Tooth Decay and Gum Disease: When your mouth is very dry, is has less saliva to help wash away food particles and bacteria.
+- Tooth Decay and Gum Disease: When your mouth becomes very dry, there will be less saliva to help wash away food particles and bacteria.
 The bacteria can then multiply, causing cavities and irritation.

 Preventing Damage at the Pool

-With all these negative side effects, you may be thinking it’s time to find a new summer hobby that doesn’t involve chlorine.
+After hearing these negative side effects, you might be thinking it’s time to find a new summer activity that doesn’t involve chlorine.
 Luckily, there’s no reason to skip trips to the pool this summer!
-With the right precautions, swimming can continue to be a great way to exercise and cool off in the warmer months.
+With the right precautions, you can still enjoy swimming and use it as a great way to cool off.

 Just keep in mind these tips and tricks for keeping your teeth protected:

-- Always stay hydrated.
+- It’s important to stay hydrated when swimming.
 Bringing water with you and drinking often will prevent your mouth from getting too dry, allowing your saliva to do its job.

-- Bring a toothbrush and toothpaste and brush when you’re done swimming that day.
+- Bring a toothbrush and toothpaste and use it when you’re done swimming for the day.